AnotherDole/Jimfix/jimfix/readme/readme.txt

 This component sets all hidden doors to be immediately selectable so that you don't have to wait for a character to detect them.

+	--- Allow Spell Shield to block Wish Breach and Mordenkainen's Disjunction ---

+With SCS changes to the spell system, the Breach from Wish and the complete dispel from fallen solar's Mordenkainen's Disjunction are both completely unblockable.
+This component allows Spell Shield to block them as it would block any other anti-magic attack.